ibrahimafzal/ibrahimafzal/README.md

 - Email : linktoibrahim@gmail.com
 - WhatsApp : +923107739779

-- About : i'm frontend developer, i create web pages with UI/UX user interface, i've 1.6 years of experience and many clients are happy with the projects carried out
+- About : i'm frontend developer, i create web pages with UI/UX user interface, i've ONE years of experience and many clients are happy with the projects carried out

 - Experience : ONE Years